Set Up the SUSE Manager for Retail Environment using containerized proxy

 B0001

-First group is generic optional group for collecting all POS terminals.
-Second group is hardware type group for our POS terminal.
-Third group is mandatory branch group.
+The first group is generic optional group for collecting all POS terminals.
+The second group is hardware type group for our POS terminal.
+The third group is mandatory branch group.

 For more information about Saltboot groups, see Set Up the SUSE Manager for Retail Environment.